Ai Accountant

 • Preparing MIS and summaries separately in Excel

-As the level of customers' expectations rises, it becomes more and more difficult to keep up with this manual work.
-Clients want faster closures, they want to be updated on time, and they want more transparent financial insights — not only compliance at the end of the year.
+As client expectations rise, it becomes more difficult to keep up with this manual work.
+Clients want faster closures, timely updates, and more transparent financial insights, not only compliance at the end of the year.

 Before making a decision on any automation tool, one should be very sure about one thing: what Tally already accomplishes effectively and where manual work is still necessary.
-That clarity helps to avoid setting up expectations that are not realistic and it also helps to make better decisions in terms of automation.
+That clarity helps avoid unrealistic expectations and makes better decisions in terms of automation.

 What Can and Cannot Be Automated in Tally (From a CA's Perspective)

-Tally is a powerful accounting system, but it was never designed to eliminate all manual work for a practicing CA. Understanding what Tally already does well and where manual effort still remains is critical before evaluating any automation tool.
+Tally is a powerful accounting system.
+But it was never designed to eliminate all manual work for a practicing CA. Understanding what Tally already does well and where manual effort still remains is critical before evaluating any tally automation tool.

-This clarity helps CAs avoid unrealistic expectations and choose automation that actually reduces workload instead of adding complexity.
+This clarity helps CAs avoid unrealistic expectations.
+It also helps them choose automation that actually reduces workload instead of adding complexity.

 What Tally Already Handles Well